aleksey-ios-dev/HandyText/README.md

 Installation
 --------------

-Copy contents of TextStyle directory to your project.
-Declare own text styles as static functions or properties of TextStyle struct.
+Copy contents of HandyText directory to your project.
+Declare own text styles as static functions or properties of TextStyle class.

 Version 1.0